Blog

 • Foldable Day pack:

 Last but not least, these helped keep my handlebar bag snug as well as providing endless opportunities to attach my tent poles anywhere on my bike.
-These extra Salsa Anything Cage straps I'd lying around are a very basic in design and get the job done.
+These straps I had lying around are very basic in design and get the job done.
 They weigh next to nothing and work great in a pinch.
-Link

 Lose 3: